chef/knife-openstack/README.md

 knife openstack network list
 --------------------

 Lists the networks available to the currently configured OpenStack account.
 This data may be useful when choosing your networks to pass to the `knife openstack server create` subcommand.
 This command is only available with OpenStack deployments using the Neutron network service (not nova-network).
-Please see `knife openstack server delete --help` for all of the supported options.
+Please see `knife openstack server create --help` for all of the supported options.

 # License #